pkirkham/pkirkham.github.io/_posts/analysis/2026-03-27-kozeny-kirkham-poro-perm.md

 Instead of constant diameter capillary tubes, we now have variable diameter tubes.
 These have a notional pore body radius at one end, and a thinner pore throat radius at the other.
 By connecting these together, it essentially creates a model where larger pore bodies are connected via thinner and longer pore throats.
 This is a more realistic basis for a model.

 Our parameters are almost all identical except for the tube radius.
-Since this is variable, it is necessary to define this using an equation _r_ of _x_ and then integrate along the length of a tube to get volume and hence porosity.
+Since this is variable, it is necessary to define this using a function _r_(_x_) and then integrate along the length of a tube to get volume and hence porosity.

 <figure>
 	<a href="{{ site.url }}/images/Analysis/Permeability/Pore Network Illustration/Slide10.png" data-lightbox="image-6" data-title="Modified capillary tubes model based on variable tube radius that mimics pore bodies and pore throats.">